-2022 AED'000 2021 AED'000

-Emaar Dubai South DWC LLC (i) 406,302 299,270

-Zabeel Square LLC (ii) 234,538 234,536

-Old Town Views LLC (iii) 284,780 217,440

-Net investment in joint ventures as at year end 925,620 751,246
+2024 AED'000 2023 AED '000 Emaar Dubai South DWC LLC (i) Zabeel Square LLC (ii) Old Town Views LLC (iii) 677,811 272,901 13,357 502,657 234,538 24,510 Net investment in joint ventures as at year end 964,069 761,705

-(i) During 2015, the Parent Company entered into a joint venture agreement with Dubai Aviation City Corporation for the development of the Emaar South project.
+- (i) During 2015, the Parent Company entered into a joint venture agreement with Dubai Aviation City Corporation for the development of the Emaar South project.
 The joint venture was incorporated in the UAE on 9 May 2016 and operates under the name of Emaar Dubai South DWC LLC ("Emaar South"), in which the Parent has a 50% interest.
 The entity is primarily involved in property development activities.
-Also refer Note 24 (ii).

-- (ii) On 9 January 2017, the Parent Company entered into a joint venture agreement with Meraas Zabeel Owned by Meraas Venture One Person Company LLC for the purpose of mix-use development in the UAE.
-The Parent has 50% equity interest in the joint venture company, Zabeel Square LLC ("Zabeel Square"). - (iii) On 15 May 2018, the Group entered into a joint venture agreement with certain land-owners of Burj Khalifa Master Community with the objective of developing the land and selling properties in the UAE.
-The Group has 61.25% equity interest in the joint venture company, Old Town Views LLC("Old Town").
+As agreed in the Master Transfer Agreement (MTA), the Parent Company has transferred it's share in the joint venture relating to the BTS development (including all the rights and obligation) to the Group. - (ii) On 9 January 2017, the Parent Company entered into a joint venture agreement with Meraas Zabeel Owned by Meraas Venture One Person Company LLC for the purpose of mix-use development in the UAE.
+The Parent has 50% equity interest in the joint venture company, Zabeel Square LLC ("Zabeel Square").
+As agreed in the Master Transfer Agreement (MTA), the Parent Company has transferred it's share in the joint venture relating to the BTS development (including all the rights and obligation) to the Group. - (iii) On 15 May 2018, the Group entered into a joint venture agreement with certain land-owners of Burj Khalifa Master Community with the objective of developing the land and selling properties in the UAE.
+The Group has 61.25% equity interest in the joint venture company, Old Town Views LLC ("Old Town").